Paul Christopher Francel, M.D. , Ph.D., M.Div.

 Dr. Francel performed general neurosurgery for benign and malignant brain tumors and also repaired/treated aneurysms and arteriovenous malformations (AVMs).
 He performed adult and pediatric spinal surgery including spinal instrumentation.
 See the homepage and this page for a story about successful brain tumor removal.
 Also, see this page for another brain tumor removal.
 See this page for his surgical treatment of spinal stenosis.

 Dr. Francel has done a number of Deep Brain Stimulation surgeries helping persons with movement disorders.
-See this story about a lady treated for Dystonia with DBS.
+See this story about a Rachael Merritt treated for Dystonia with DBS.
 After 10 years she was able to get out of her wheel chair and walk.

 Most of Dr. Francel's cranial surgery utilized 3D image/computer guidance.
 He was board certified in neurosurgery.
 He has written over 150 articles.